pinecone-io/recommender-example-typescript/README.md

 ## Create Vector embeddings

+To load data into our index, we need to create embeddings and upsert records into Pinecone.
+Run `npm run index` to do that in this project.

-Since the dataset could be pretty big, we'll use a generator function that will yield chunks of data to be processed.
+Since the dataset could be pretty big, this project uses a generator function that will yield chunks of data to be processed.

 ```typescript
 async function* processInChunks<T, M extends keyof T, P extends keyof T>(